mbrunel/NOT_MLX/README.md

 ### Contributing

-If you find bugs or have any ideas of improvements, start an new issue or message me on slack.
+If you find bugs or have any ideas of improvements, start a new issue or message me on slack.

 ### License